The area has seen extensive historic vanadium and uranium mining and is close to Anfield Energy Inc’s Shootaring Canyon mill.

 Vanadium and Uranium mineralization on the Desert Eagle Project is confined to the Salt Wash member of the Jurassic Morrison formation.
 Historic development occurs across the entire project area with 31 historic mine adits and 21 prospect and prospect pits.

-Primary vanadium mineralization occurs as carontite-vanoxite type, with V:U ratios in excess of 5:1.
+Primary vanadium mineralization occurs as carnotite-vanoxite type, with V:U ratios in excess of 5:1.
 Secondary copper mineralization occurs in some occurrences as bornite.
-Generally the ore is concentrated in carbonaceous material in sedimentary layers; however the ore also extends beyond this material and mineralizes the surrounding sandstones.
-Depth to the ore zones varies from surface exposure to a maximum estimated depth of 180 ft.
-Overburden at a few of the surface operations consisits of thin layers of windblown sand.
+Generally the mineralization is concentrated in carbonaceous material in sedimentary layers; however the mineralization also extends beyond this material and can occur in the surrounding sandstones.
+Depths to the mineralized zones varies from surface exposure to a maximum estimated depth of 180 ft.
+Overburden at a few of the surface operations consists of thin layers of windblown sand.

 Weighted averages of seven channel samples (approx. 1.5 meters each) mainly from underground workings were 1.307% V2O5, and 0.245 U3O8.